 This is not unusual, except my memories of this go back to when I was quite a young child – 1949 and the early fifties.
-Of course that was the time he started to work on the Snowy Mountains Scheme and I wanted to know exactly what he was doing.
+Of course that was the time he started to work on the Snowy Mountains Scheme and I was quite interested in knowing exactly what that scheme was doing.

-In the early sixties he explained his disappointment with an experiment in which he was involved, which was to set up a property in the far west of NSW which was to be totally powered by solar.
+Again, in the early sixties, he explained his disappointment with an experiment he was conducting, which was to set up a property in the far west of NSW which was to be totally powered by solar.
 He was pleased with the amount of power generated, but disappointed in the ability to store it, just as we are now.
 At that stage he, with fellow scientists, were crying out for more research into batteries.
 I well remember my father once explaining to me that refining the then current battery science would not be enough – there needed to be some completely new ideas.

 In the late sixties and early seventies he supported Professor Phillip Baxter in his view that we should work on nuclear power generation and the issues surrounding it.

 My memories of life with my father was that he always seemed to prove correct, sometimes quite surprisingly to me, in areas relating to science or mechanics.
 For example as a schoolgirl I was taken by him to see the first mainframe computer in Australia, “CSIRAC”.
 We stood around, amazed, as it played “Happy Birthday To You”.
 That computer filled a very large room.
 This visit, too, was in the early fifties.
-I was impressed at that but very sceptical at my father’s prediction that smaller versions would become common in ordinary households in the future.
+I was impressed by that viewing but very sceptical at my father’s prediction that smaller versions would become common and would eventually appear in ordinary households of the future.
 After a visit to Switzerland in 1970 he told me they would soon be on everyone’s desktops.